 If you’re on your feet a lot, it can be hard to prevent athlete’s foot.
 Otherwise known as tinea pedis, it is a well-known fungal infection that starts on your feet but can spread to your hands and toenails.
 Symptoms of this condition include redness, cracking, peeling, and blisters on your skin.
 Often, antifungal medications are enough to treat athlete’s foot, but new studies recommend using tea tree oil solutions.
 In fact, a recent study of 158 people showed that 72 people in the group showed quicker improvements in athlete’s foot when treated with tea tree oil than others who used standard medicine.

-Here is a quick and easy to make solution to relieve athlete’s foot:
+Here is a quick and easy to make a solution to relieve athlete’s foot:

 Combine 1/4 cup of baking soda, 1/4 cup of arrowroot powder, and 23 drops of tea tree oil.
 Store and put in a secure container.
 Apply to dry feet at least twice a day, or until your symptoms subside.